The ultimate guide to hosting a kids' birthday parties

 DO have fun

 Don’t forget to actually enjoy the day!
-Playing host can be stressful so make sure you stop to spend some quality time with your birthday girl or boy and make some precious memories together.
-Ask a friend to play photographer and take family photos while you sing happy birthday.
+Playing host can be stressful, so make sure you stop to spend some quality time with your birthday girl or boy and make some precious memories together.
+Ask a friend to play photographer and take family photos while you sing Happy Birthday.

-While it can be easy to compare yours to other families’ birthday parties, don’t forget that your little one won’t notice the colour scheme and they won’t care about a wonky birthday cake — they’ll just be so happy to be surrounded by love.
+While it can be easy to compare yours to other families’ birthday parties, don’t forget that your little one won’t notice the colour scheme and won’t care about a wonky birthday cake — they’ll just be so happy to be surrounded by love.

 So good luck!
 Remember less really is more, there’s no shame in outsourcing, and it’s all about making special memories.